fajriauluminn/IndoCyberbullyingDetection/README.md

 The preprocessing pipeline includes:

-- Removing URLs
-- Removing mentions
-- Removing hashtags
-- Removing emojis
+- Removing URLs, hashtag, emojis, punctuations and symbols
+- Handling duplicates and missing values
+- Word stemming and normalize steps are skipped because IndoBERTweet is expected to handle those problems

 ## Automated Data Labeling